 The Society of Physics Students (SPS) is a professional association explicitly designed for students.
 Membership, through collegiate chapters, is open to anyone interested in physics.
 The only requirement for membership is that you be interested in physics.
-Besides physics majors, our members include majors in chemistry, computer science, engineering, geology, mathematics, medicine, and other fields.
+Our members also include majors in chemistry, computer science, engineering, geology, mathematics, medicine, music and other fields.

 SPS provides an excellent forum for learning about research opportunities in the department as well as broader topics in the field.